htroutmaniv/Embodied-Demo/README.md

 ### Viewing the application

 1. Open a browser and navigate to `http://localhost:3000` to view the application.

-**Note**: Your browser may request permissions.
+2. To utilize VR click the enter VR mode button on the screen

+**Note**: When server is first started it may take a few seconds for the application to load at the specified address **Note**: Your browser may request permissions, particularly when entering VR mode.
 Allow these permissions for proper functioning of the application.

 ## Usage